wanderson33245/The-Metal-Corpus/README.md

 ## About

-Built by William Anderson as part of a data science portfolio.
-This project demonstrates skills in data collection, API integration, text processing, database design, and pipeline architecture.
+Built by William Anderson as part of a data science portfolio project.
+The Metal Corpus analyzes lyrics from over 1,100 metal artists to explore what the genre actually talks about.
+This project demonstrates skills in API integration (Discogs, MusicBrainz, Genius), text cleaning and normalization, SQLite database design, and end-to-end pipeline architecture, alongside statistical analysis and data visualization.

 [LinkedIn](https://www.linkedin.com/in/wanderson33245/) · [Portfolio](https://wandersondata.com/)